 Doing so will help answer three essential questions – what the target market is, what kind of value the company can offer, and how much money it’ll cost to run the business.

 There are four main business models according to the parties involved in the transactions:

 - Business to Consumer (B2C) – companies sell their products and services to consumers for personal use.
-Examples include grocery or clothing stores.
+Examples include grocery or online clothing stores.

 - Business to Business (B2B) – refers to companies selling to other companies as the products and services offered are typically for business use.
 For instance, a tire company that sells tires to car manufacturers.

 - Consumer to Business (C2B) – means that individuals offer their services and expertise to companies.
 Think of freelancing work and affiliate marketing as examples.

 - Consumer to Consumer (C2C) – when people buy and sell products and services from each other via an online platform.
 An example is someone selling a secondhand laptop to another person.